numpy/numpy/doc/neps/nep-0036-fair-play.rst

 1. Do not reuse the NumPy name for projects not developed by the NumPy community.

-   At time of writing, there are only two `numpy`-named packages developed by the community: `numpy` and `numpy-financial`.
-We ask that external packages not be named, e.g., `mycompany_numpy`.
+   At time of writing, there are only a handful of `numpy`-named packages developed by the community, including `numpy`, `numpy-financial`, and `unumpy`.
+We ask that external packages not include the phrase `numpy`, i.e., avoid names such as `mycompany_numpy`.

    NumPy is a trademark owned by NumFOCUS.